 Understanding how cognitive biases shape your decisions can illuminate the tactics used in persuasive advertising.
 These biases constantly influence you without even realizing it.

-For example, the ‘bandwagon effect’ might persuade you that a product is worthwhile simply because others are buying it.
-Similarly, ‘confirmation bias’ reinforces your preferences, making you more receptive to ads that align with your beliefs.
+For example, the ‘bandwagon effect’ might persuade people that a product is worthwhile simply because others are buying it.
+Similarly, ‘confirmation bias’ reinforces your preferences, making them more receptive to ads that align with your beliefs.

 Advertisers skillfully play on your ‘loss aversion’ bias, suggesting that missing out on their product is a bigger loss than spending money.
 They also use the ‘halo effect,’ where a celebrity endorsement can make the entire product seem superior.